From Plumbum to Plumber: Exploring the Origin of the Word 'Plumber'

 How many years has plumbing been in operation?

-What are some common plumbing issues homeowners face?
+What are some plumbing problems that homeowners have to face?

-What should I be looking for when hiring an plumber?
+What should I look out for when I am hiring a plumber?

-How can I prevent plumbing issues in my home?
+What can I do to prevent problems with my plumbing in my house?

 Tags: Plumbing Categories: Plumber